Jupiter Academy of Music Faculty

 Our degreed and professional faculty members are accomplished musicians with experience teaching music to students of all ages.

-Sandra Baran - Director / piano
+Sandra Baran - FOUNDER / piano

 Karen Miller - Piano